robsco/youtube-dl-cgi-chrome-extension/README.md

 Modify the constant lines for the location of the youtube-dl script, and the folder to store downloaded videos.

+Make sure the user running the webserver has permission to write to the folder you create.

 Sub-folders are created with the datestamp where the videos are actually downloaded to.

 Edit popup.js in the chrome-extension folder and modify the serverScript variable to point to your servers web address and specifically the CGI script.